ngcrawford/CloudForest/phylo/README.md

 1. Create an AWS account and an s3 bucket.
 Here I use `ngc-practice`.

-2. Upload the `aws.32bit.exes.tar.gz` archive and the mapper and reducer scripts (`phyml.py` and `mpest.py`, respectively).
+2. Upload the `aws.32bit.exes.tar.gz` archive and the mapper and reducer scripts (`phyml.py` and `mpest.py`, respectively) to a sub folder called `exes`.

+3. Upload the test data to `s3n://ngc-practice/data/3.align.oneliners.txt`

-3. Setup the Ruby cli so you can access a mapreduce setup from the command line
+3. Setup the Ruby cli so you can access Amazons mapreduce setup from the command line.
+Instructions [here](http://developer.amazonwebservices.com/connect/entry.jspa?externalID=2264).

 4. Run the streaming command on AWS.
+You'll need to add the cli files to your path first.

         elastic-mapreduce --create --stream --enable-debugging \
         --cache-archive s3n://ngc-practice/exes/aws.32bit.exes.tar.gz#bin \